HuanLab/JPA/README.md

 acceptable.
 All CSV file(s) of interest need to be placed in a separate folder containing no other irrelevant CSV files.
 Note: column 3 and column 4 are the retention time of the feature edges, and all three columns containing retention time information should be in seconds.
+An R code (csvtransform) is provided to help user transform the csv form MS-DIAL to the format recognizable by JPA.

 ``` r
 # ft_directory specifies the directory of the custom csv file(s).